Salazar99/Slam/README.md

 #### Template

-Templates can be written using all LTL operators, they must follow the form "G(antecedente -> consequent)"; all variables (inside the template) of the form P\<N\> are considered  placeholders.
+Templates can be written using all LTL operators, they must follow the form "G(antecedent -> consequent)"; all variables (inside the template) of the form P\<N\> are considered  placeholders.
 For instance, template "G(P0 && P1 -> P2 U P3)" has 4 placeholders.
 For the full grammar of templates, check "src/antl4/templateParser/grammar/temporal.g4".

  There are three special placeholders: ..&&.., ..##\<N>.. and ..#\<N>&..;  when  employed, the miner will try to replace them with a corresponding expression using a decision tree (DT) algorithm.